Cancer Disparities Internship

 The Summer Undergraduate Research Internship

-2015 Request for Applications: Opportunity on Health Disparities & Cancer Research
+2016 Request for Applications: Opportunity on Health Disparities and Cancer Research

 The University of Minnesota Medical School's Program in Health Disparities Research and the Masonic Cancer Center are pleased to announce the seventh annual summer undergraduate internship on health disparities and cancer research.

-- Gain hands-on experience with an experienced faculty mentor in basic biomedical, translational, clinical, and/or community-based research;
+- Engage in research related to faculty mentor’s area of investigation in basic biomedical, translational, clinical, and/or community-based research.

-- Attend seminars and workshops on topics such as interdisciplinary research and the root causes of health disparities;
+- Attend weekly seminars and workshops on topics such as interdisciplinary research, applying for medical or professional schools, and the root causes of health disparities.

 - Present a poster to academic members and community partners at the end of the summer.